Skip to content

 Be Creative, Have Fun, Try Things Out

 Hudi says it best: “We love when the technical influences the creative.
-I love that, that you can figure out from a technical standpoint how to make something creative and beautiful.”
+I love that you can figure out from a technical standpoint how to make something creative and beautiful.”

 So, in the midst of your crazy schedule, between all the photoshoots, appointments, and to-dos, it’s good and healthy to stop and have a little fun.
-Playfulness actually increases your productivity and creativity—two things you need on your side as a photographer.
+Playfulness actually increases your productivity and creativity – two things you need on your side as a photographer.
 There’s evidence that taking the time to play (however that may look to you) hugely benefits your mental and physical health.

 So be creative, have fun, play with some gobos, and see for yourself how shadow patterns and lighting designs can take your photographs to a level beyond what you’re doing now.